david1707/weather-app/README.md

 ## Translations

-Right now I only english, catalan and spanish languages are available.
+Right now only english, catalan and spanish languages are available.
 If you want to add a language, make a request.
 Languages available are here (https://darksky.net/dev/docs#/dev/docs)

 ## Built With